 The relationship between antipsychotic medications and metabolic conditions was the impetus of the Healthy Challenge program at Skyland Trail.
 Healthy Challenge provides an extra layer of education and support to reduce the risk of cardiometabolic syndrome.
-Participating patients receive access to a personal trainer for weight control and to promote lean muscle mass.
+Participating patients receive access to a personal trainer for weight control and to promote lean muscle mass through exercise.
 They also receive a low-carbohydrate, high-lean-protein meal plan; psycho-education about the link between physical and mental health; tobacco cessation tools; nutritional education; and relaxation classes, including yoga and compassion meditation.

 In addition to countering the side effects of antipsychotic medications, emerging data indicate that some physical health measures and psychiatric outcomes may be linked.
-For example patients who experience an improvement in their body mass index or average blood glucose may be more likely to experience improved mental health symptoms and functionality.
+For example, patients who experience an improvement in their body mass index or average blood glucose may be more likely to experience improved mental health symptoms and functionality.
 Integrated wellness programming helps ensure that patients are working toward healthy futures using all the tools available.

 Family Involvement and Psychosis

 Family involvement in treatment can improve outcomes for patients with psychosis.
 Families can provide support to help ensure medication adherence.
-They can also help patients develop and implement a Wellness and Recovery Action Plan, or WRAP Plan, that outlines potential signals that an individual may be having a relapse of psychosis and how they want to receive support in that situation to prevent a crisis and get well.
+Families can also help patients develop and implement a Wellness and Recovery Action Plan, or WRAP Plan, that outlines potential signals that an individual may be having a relapse of psychosis and how they want to receive support in that situation to prevent a crisis and get well.

 Prevention of Psychosis & Protective Factors